Aljgutier/react_firebase/README.md

 export default PrivateRoute;
 ```

 We don’t want to immediately redirect to /signin before Firebase has a chance to load, therefore `onAuthStateChanged` is detected because `auth.currentUser` is often null on first render.
 Firebase needs a moment to initialize the authentication state.
-Without it, protected routes may falsely redirect unauthenticated users even if they’re logged in., This issue is fixed by listening for Firebase's auth state along with a loading indicator (or nothing, or a spinner) while waiting
+Without it, protected routes may falsely redirect unauthenticated users even if they’re not logged in., This issue is fixed by listening for Firebase's auth state along with a loading indicator (or nothing, or a spinner) while waiting

 # Connecting to a FastAPI Backend

 To connect our React app functionality we deployed the fastAPI, described [here](https://github.com/Aljgutier/fastapi_docker/tree/main), to our local environment.

 The User Page displays the Firebase user id.
-It sends an `http` request with an Autherization bearer token.
-The backend in turn sends the token to Firebase, which returns the user id, and the backend sends the user id back to our frontend app and displays it.
+It sends an `http` request with an Autherization bearer token to the backend API.
+The backend in turn sends the token to Firebase, which returns the user id, and the backend sends the user id back to our frontend.

-The User Page listens for the users Auth state changes with `onAuthStateChange`.
+The User Page (listed below) listens for the users Auth state changes with `onAuthStateChange`.
 If the user is signed in then it displays the user id, otherwise it displays loading.
 The `unsuscribe` will cleanup after the `onAuthStateChange` listener unmounts.

 ```JS
 import React, { useEffect, useState } from "react";